MoneyTreeTeam/MoneyTree-frontend/README.md

 https://moneytreeteam.github.io/MoneyTree-frontend/

-# MoneyTree Frontend Template
+# MoneyTree Frontend

-> A modern, production-ready Vue 3 frontend template built with TypeScript, focusing on mobile-first responsive design and code quality.
+> A modern, production-ready Vue 3 application built with TypeScript, featuring mobile-first responsive design, scroll animations, and comprehensive documentation.

 ## Project Description

-This is a comprehensive Vue 3 frontend template designed for building scalable, maintainable web applications.
-The template includes pre-configured components, routing, styling architecture, and development tools to kickstart your project with best practices from day one.
+MoneyTree is a comprehensive Vue 3 frontend application designed to provide an interactive user guide experience.
+The project includes a fully responsive design system, automatic scroll-based animations, dynamic navigation, and a well-structured component library.
+Built with TypeScript for type safety and Vite for lightning-fast development, this application demonstrates best practices in modern frontend development.

 ---